 I occasionally need larger capacity rucksacks, but for 95% of my adventures something around 30 litres capacity is bang on.
 Built to Send kindly sent one across and I received it towards the end of the winter.
 I had time to use it for several days in Scotland and then took it for a mountaineering trip to the Atlas Mountains.

 During that very trip, which I recounted in my blog post here, the world turned upside down!
 Seemingly overnight we all faced the new adventure of a countrywide lockdown and a global pandemic.
-Although this curtailed my ability to review the BUILT TO SEND X0 rucksack a little but, given my time leading up to the lockdown and my busy period of activity following the easing period, I feel very confident I can thoroughly review the pack.
-So, here we go….
+This curtailed my ability to review the BUILT TO SEND X0 rucksack a little but, given my time leading up to the lockdown and my busy period of activity following the easing period, I feel very confident I can thoroughly review the pack.
+So, here is my BUILT TO SEND XO rucksack review.

 My long held preference is for climbing packs to be, essentially, a bag with straps.
 Of course that is massively underplaying the technology manufacturers incorporate into their products, but I simply mean that keeping it simple in terms of features and unnecessary ‘bells and whistles’ really pays dividends for mountain packs.